WHEN DOES A-CAMP START? WHAT TIME DOES IT END?

 I'M ON THE WAITLIST WILL I EVER GET IN?

 We don't know!
-If you signed up on the waitlist within a week of registration opening, then you probably will.
+If you sign up on the waitlist within a week of registration opening, then you probably will.
 If you didn't, we're not sure.

-There is limited cell reception and wi-fi at camp, but we STRONGLY encourage all campers to unplug.
+There is limited cell reception and wi-fi at camp, but we STRONGLY encourage all campers to unplug… unless it’s to instagram yourself hashtag #autostraddlecamp.

 I'M VEGAN / VEGETARIAN / HAVE FOOD ALLERGIES / GLUTEN-FREE, WILL THERE BE ANYTHING FOR ME TO EAT?